HasainJinan/Blog/index.md

-# Hasain Jinan's Blog
+# Hello

-Hi, my name is Hasain Jinan.
+My name is Hasain Jinan.
 I am a Junior FSD Developer taking my Full Stack Development course at the [Brooklyn STEAM Center](https://brooklynsteamcenter.org/).
 <br>
 I was born in Chittagong, Bangladesh, but I was raised in Brooklyn almost my whole life.